trynthink/scout/docs/analysis_approach.rst

 * ECM-specific results from the analysis of the portfolio of ECMs

    * Filter variables summarize an ECM’s applicable climate zone(s), building type(s), building vintage(s), fuel type(s), and end use(s).
    * Baseline and efficient results summarize an ECM’s total baseline and efficient energy use, |CO2|, emissions and operating costs, as well as the savings realized by comparing the efficient case to the baseline case.
-Markets and savings values are reported as totals for the ECM and also broken down by building sector (residential/commercial), climate zone, and end use [#f9]_.
+Markets and savings values are reported as totals for the ECM and also broken down by building sector (residential/commercial), climate zone, and end use [#]_.
-   * Financial metrics summarize an ECM’s consumer and portfolio-level :ref:`financial metrics <financial-metrics>`.
+   * Financial metrics summarize an ECM’s consumer and portfolio-level `financial metrics`_.
    * Average and 5th/95th percentile values are reported for all efficient markets, savings, and financial metrics outputs to accommodate ECM input uncertainty analysis.

 .. _ASHRAE 90.1-2004: https://www.ashrae.org/resources--publications/bookstore/standard-90-1-document-history